WHO WE ARE

 Refilwe Baatweng

-Communities for Conservation Officer Titus is from Letsholathebe in the north eastern region of Botswana.
+Communities for Conservation Officer - Conservation Titus is from Letsholathebe in the north eastern region of Botswana.
 He holds Post-Graduate Certificate in Urban Nature-based Solutions from the Technische Universität Dresden, Germany, under Centre for International Postgraduate Studies of Environmental Management (CIPSEM), and a BSc in Range Science from Botswana University of Agriculture and Natural Resources.
 His conservation interests lie in fresh water conservation and terrestrial restoration ecology.
-Tshepo T. Ditlhabang
+Tumisang Lobaka

 Engagement and Awareness Department